-I’ve been in the hospitality/liquor retail industry for over ten years, working in Australia and Japan.
-I’m one of only a couple of Australians holding the Advanced Level Certificate of the Sake Professional Course run by the Sake Education Council and the only Australian holder of the Kikisake-shi (Sake Sommelier) Certification from the Sake Service Institute in Tokyo.
+I’ve been in the hospitality/liquor retail industry for close to twenty years, working in Australia and Japan.
+I’m one of only a handful of Australians holding the Advanced Level Certificate of the Sake Professional Course run by the Sake Education Council and the only Australian holder of the Kikisake-shi (Sake Sommelier) Certification from the Sake Service Institute in Tokyo.